 In order to investigate these practical definitions and manifestations of day care-family relations, we interpret concrete collaboration practices and their mutual interrelations in light of the multifunctionality of ECEC organisations.
 A different day care-family relationship exists in the context of day care's service delivery function (that between a "service provider" and a "client") than in its educational function (as "sites of formal vs. informal education") or its function as a leveller of societal inequalities (as a "social service" for "needy people").
-These practical definitions and manifestations are relevant for the analysis of educational partnerships and parental involvement, not least in light of the assumption that the programmatic desire for "partnerships" represents just one possible way of structuring day care-family relations that competes, interacts, and becomes conjoined with numerous other practical definitions and manifestational context.
+These practical definitions and manifestations are relevant for the analysis of educational partnerships and parental involvement, not least in light of the assumption that the programmatic desire for "partnerships" represents just one possible way of structuring day care-family relations within the organisational context.
 At the same time, understandings of what "partnership" means are themselves diverse (Betz & Bollig, 2019; Alasuutari, 2010).
 Thus, we seek to identify the diverse spectrum of practical definitions and manifestations of these manifold reciprocal relations confronted by actors in this space in everyday organisational life and determine when and how which concrete concepts are made relevant.